Bowlers Rock Station, 1835 – 1868

-A total of two lightships were stationed to the Bowlers Rock station in the upper Rappahannock River approximately 34 miles above its entrance into the Chesapeake Bay and approximately 8-1/2 miles downriver from the town of Tappahannock to mark a large rock on the east side of the channel, called Bowlers Rock.
+A total of two lightships were assigned to the Bowlers Rock station in the upper Rappahannock River approximately 34 miles above its entrance into the Chesapeake Bay and approximately 8-1/2 miles downriver from the town of Tappahannock to mark a large rock on the east side of the channel, called Bowlers Rock.
 This rock was very near the Bowlers Wharf landing and was a major hazard to navigation in that area.

 From 1835-1861, LV” O” served the station.
 This was a small 54-ton, wood-framed ship with two lanterns with one light placed between two square posts.
 There was also a hand-operated fog bell.
 In 1861 the ship was destroyed by Confederate forces.
 The ship and its crew’s fate remain unknown.